The flaws of the interview process

-Companies are in the right of doing this, but for me, this is already part of the culture, so if I spot some of those behaviors I won't probably apply again nor recommend this opening to another friend.
+Companies are in the right to do this, but for me, this is already part of the culture, so if I spot some of those behaviors I won't probably apply again nor recommend this opening to another friend.

 The first takeaway of the article, avoid copying other companies’ processes!
 The big names are the ones dictating the way to do these processes in a way that fits their needs.
 But that doesn't mean this process will be useful for all companies.

 I understand that in places that receive tons of applications with higher salaries in the market, there's a bigger filter that needs to be done.
-Meaning that if the salary you will end up getting is a life game-changer, I will expect it to be more challenging than others.
+This means that if the salary you will end up getting is a life game-changer, I will expect it to be more challenging than others.

 But why do others follow the same thing?
 As for my understanding, it is just because is trending.

 Related to this, how many times have you got questions during the interview process but once you started to go deep into the company code, those good and amazing practices were not even close to the reality

 The one I like the most in this regard is TDD, which is also something I tend to see on job postings as well.
 I got asked to follow TDD and BDD practices during code challenges, just to find 0% code test coverage on the company code after I managed to get the job.

 This reflects a lack of customization and profiling in the process, rather than imitate and go for something standard, you can take this opportunity to look for a candidate that would fit YOUR daily tasks and team culture.

 Inclusion plays a more important role in this equation than people regularly think.